 Photophobia means “fear of light.”

-In people diagnosed with eye problems or sight loss, light sensitivity or ‘photophobia’ is expected and it can go away easily for many people.
+Light sensitivity or’ photophobia’ is expected in people diagnosed with eye problems or sight loss, and it can go away easily for many people.
 Sensitivity to light is when the amount of light is too bright in the environment and creates discomfort.

 Photophobia is not a disorder—it is a sign of another problem.
 Light sensitivity is usually associated with migraine headaches, dry eyes, and swelling inside the eye.

 What Causes Photophobia?

 Photophobia can be caused by a few brain disorders, including: